 We thus have two distinct but connected motivations for enacting a symplectic reduction of the phase space of canonical general relativity with regard to the Hamiltonian constraints.
-Firstly, we have the argument from indeterminism and surplus structure - it is assumed that as for the case of other theories with first class constraint, the sub-manifolds defined by the integral curves of the null vector fields associated with the Hamiltonian constraints will form gauge equivalence classes.
-Thus, as for the generic case, the unreduced formalism will poses an excess representation of physical states such that an initial specification of phase space points will admit multiple physically identical but mathematically distinct continuations.
+Firstly, we have the argument from indeterminism and surplus structure - it is assumed that as for the case of other theories with first class constraints, the sub-manifolds defined by the integral curves of the null vector fields associated with the Hamiltonian constraints will form gauge equivalence classes.
+Thus, as for the generic case, the unreduced formalism will possess an excess representation of physical states such that an initial specification of phase space points will admit multiple physically identical but mathematically distinct continuations.
 By reducing out the action of these constraints we will remove both this indeterminism and the redundant representative structure that enables it.
 Secondly, we have the motivation from reductive spacetime relationalism - we wish to reduce our possibility space such that differences entailed by distinct coordinatisations of the same fundamental geometrical structure are no longer encoded.
-Specially, in addition to removing the representation of spatial points, via reduction with respect to the momentum constraints, we also want to remove the local temporal labellings that play the role of representing temporal points within the theory.
-To an extent the reduction that Belot and Earman have in mind does achieve both these purposes, however, it comes at a dire cost to the representative adequacy of our formalism such that we are only equipped to represent dynamically trivial universes.
+Specifically, in addition to removing the representation of spatial points, via reduction with respect to the momentum constraints, we also want to remove the local temporal labellings that play the role of representing temporal points as basic structures within the theory.